PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/formula_recognition.en.md

 The explanations for the methods, parameters, etc., are as follows:

-* The `create_model` method instantiates the formula recognition model (here, `PP-FormulaNet-S` is used as an example), and the specific explanations are as follows:
+* The `create_model` method instantiates the formula recognition model (here, `PP-FormulaNet_plus-M` is used as an example), and the specific explanations are as follows:
 <table>
 <thead>
 <tr>